DrupalizeMe/vagrant-intro-series/02-installing-vagrant-virtualbox/README.md

 # Lesson Title: Installing Vagrant and VirtualBox

-Rationale:
+## Rationale

 Before we jump into the automation of creating a new developer environment, we need to get the building blocks we'll be working with.
 You will need to download and install both [Vagrant](http://vagrantup.com) and [VirtualBox](http://virtualbox.org).

 You might use a number of different provisioning scripts, or configuration options, or etc, but you need to start with the software installed.
 "Anything hard should be practiced, not avoided."
 Try to get into the habit of creating robust, repeatable decisions instead of a brittle infrastructure that can't be easily recreated.

+## Lesson Outcomes

+### Major Objective

-Major Objective: By the end of this lesson, you will be able to install Vagrant and VirtualBox on a host platform of OSX, or Windows; and create and destroy a Vagrant instance.
+By the end of this lesson, you will be able to install Vagrant and VirtualBox on a host platform of OSX, or Windows; and create and destroy a Vagrant instance.

-Student Self-Check Tasks:
+### Student Self-Check Tasks

 - locate command line;
 - successfully initialize a directory for use with Vagrant (confirm that the file Vagrantfile has been created);
 - successfully intialize a new VM (confirm no fatal errors when running `vagrant up` and ensure a new binary was created in your virtual machines folder);
 - successfully destroy a vagrant instance (confirm the binary file was deleted from the VirtualBox binary folder).

-Summary:
+## Lesson Summary

 1. Install VirtualBox
 2. Install Vagrant